Mateus-A-Carvalho/javascript-algorithms-data-structures-fcc/calorie-counter/README.md

 ```
 ### ``addEntry()`` function

 This function has the purpose lead with an entry that will be added.
 First of all, there is three constants to store some valeus.
 The first is `targetInputContainer` that has the input container.
 In this value we can we ***template strings*** to dynamically select the element with `input-container` class inside the `entryDropdown` element.
+In the second lind, we declare `entryNumber` and assing it an array with all `inputs` with attribute `type="text"`, at the final adding ***1*** for the index and the length has the same number and value.
+Remember, in Javascript, index os array always start at ***0***.

 ```javascript
 function addEntry() {